syntithenai/docker-cmfive/README.md

    - Alternatively use
      `docker run -v <\\c\host path>:/var/www <image>`.
    - Alternatively modify the docker-compose.yml file to add the volume and host mapping.
+   - The docker container suite requires that an environment variable DOCKERMANAGER_WEB_ROOT is set so that the host mapping is managed by composer.

 - Using the website
  - click the link in the kitematic web preview.
 Cmfive login credentials admin/admin.